-VOLUSIA & FLAGLER COUNTIES, Fla., February 8, 2018 Sporting their favorite red attire, nearly 250 guests joined Florida Hospital in raising awareness for heart disease, Floridas #1 killer, accounting for nearly a quarter of all deaths in the state.
+VOLUSIA and FLAGLER COUNTIES, Fla., February 8, 2018 Sporting their favorite red attire, nearly 250 guests joined Florida Hospital in raising awareness for heart disease, Floridas #1 killer, accounting for nearly a quarter of all deaths in the state.

 On Feb.
 1, Florida Hospital rolled out the red carpet and hosted free events at the Sanborn Activity Center in DeLand and the LPGA International Clubhouse in Daytona Beach.